s-nix/PSImmyBot/README.md

 Contributions are welcome even in pre-alpha—just expect sharp edges. ⚔️ 🐛

 1. Open an issue describing the bug/feature and affected endpoint.
 2. Follow the established cmdlet naming (`Verb-Noun`) and reuse `Globals` helpers for configuration.
+(A default prefix of "Immy" is used, so the nouns do not need an explicit prefix)
 3. Include a brief usage example or test snippet when possible.

 ## License